AndrewCopeland/conjur-authn-jenkins/README.md

 # conjur-authn-jenkins

-Volume mount the authenticator to the conjur instance
+How to add the `authn-jenkins` authenticator to your conjur instance.

 ## Dockerfile Example
 ```bash